 You can apply here, but understand that it is likely to not work for the moment.
 Please let us know what happened if you applied through the e-visa site.
 Also note: while your application is in process at the e-visa site, you cannot apply for a new one through a tour operator.

 Iran visa application procedure

-1. Contact an Iranian tour operator.
+1. Contact an Iranian tour operator or try the e-visa system.
 Send them your paperwork and some money, and they will give you a visa authorisation number from the MFA.
 How long this takes is unpredictable, 7-10 days is average.
 The number is only valid for the embassy you specify to the tour operator.

 2. Go to the embassy (call in advance to make sure they got the number from the MFA as well, delays do happen), fill in the application form with 1-4 passport-sized pictures (women need to wear a headscarf on the picture!) and get the visa, usually same day or next day.
 On the application form, you need to fill in an address in Iran: any hotel will do, no need to book it in advance (unless otherwise specified in the embassy reports).
 Some embassies ask for an itinerary as well, so make sure you have a basic map of Iran in your head.